alex-peck/monarch-amazon-sync/README.md

 A simple Chrome extension to sync Amazon purchases with [Monarch](https://monarchmoney.com) transactions.
 Transactions in Monarch that match the time and amount of an Amazon purchase will have a note created in Monarch with the Amazon item details.

-This will allow easy categorization Amazon purchases in Monarch without the need to go back and forth from Amazon to Monarch figure out what you bought.
+This will allow easy categorization of Amazon purchases in Monarch without the need to go back and forth from Amazon to Monarch figure out what you bought.

 ## Features